Fang-Molly/CS-Note/UNIX/UNIX Tutorial for Beginners.md

 ## 2.2 Making Directories

-* `mkdir directory` : makes a directory
+* `mkdir directory` : makes an empty directory

-* `touch file` : creates a file, not a directory. updates the timestamp on the file if it already exists, without modifying its contents
+* `touch file` : creates an empty file; updates the timestamp on the file if it already exists, without modifying its contents

 ## 2.3 Changing to a different directory